 /usr/local/include is a "standard search path".

-Development is currently (2018) held in the following testbeds, in relative order of priority:
+Development is currently (2019) held and tested in the following testbeds, in relative order of priority:

 - Debian Jessie + GCC 4.8/4.9 (main)